samhwang/lnxpcs/README.md

 # the links to to shirts and preview of all images with search is available on **[linux.pictures](https://linux.pictures)** website

-### if you know the filename, you can order a shirt using one of these links
+### if you know the filename, you can also order a shirt using one of these links

 **-cards**